antoniomdvalle/antoniomdvalle/README.md

-## Hi there 👋

-I like Java and how the world works
+## I'm Antonio

-- I'm currently learning Java
+- Currently learning backend with Java
-- btw, I like Python
+- And working on that with my personal finance manager

 📫 If you want to reach me: [LinkedIn](https://www.linkedin.com/in/antonio-dalla-valle/) or my [email](mailto:antoniomdvalle@gmail.com?subject=Inquiry%20from%20GitHub)
 <!--